Dialogs Re-enacted Across Languages

 We recruit participants from among students at the University of Texas at El Paso, which is located on the US-Mexico border.
 Many students have family members on both sides of the border, many students have received part of their education on both sides, and many commute across it daily.
 Even on the US side, where the dominant language is English, many neighborhoods are Spanish-dominant.

 We advertised for Spanish-English bilinguals.
 Our advertisement is in Appendix~\ref{appendix:advertisement}.
-Their self-described dialects were, for English, overwhelmingly El Paso and, for Spanish, mostly ``El Paso / Juarez,'' with a few listing Chihuahua City or Guanajuato.
+Their self-described dialects were, for English, overwhelmingly El Paso and, for Spanish, mostly ``El Paso / Juarez.''
+Other dialects included East Texas, Chihuahua City, Guanajuato, and Ojinaga.

 We encouraged participants to bring a partner to talk with, but if they came alone, the operator served as their conversation partner.
-She grew up in El Paso and is native and fluent in both languages.
+Both of our operators grew up in El Paso and are native and fluent in both languages.